Official Public & Real Property Records

 To date there are over 4 million images of documents requiring approximately 4 terabytes of computer database.
 In 2016, the clerk’s office recorded over 29,000 documents.

-Beginning September 1, 2023 you may sign up for Property Fraud Alert by clicking here
+Click HERE to sign up for Property Fraud Alert

 In Taylor County the first “real property” records were recorded in the County Clerk’s office in the 1870s.
 There are also many volumes containing historically interesting information such as livestock brands, Commissioners’ Court records, Bonds for business’, Assumed Name Certificates, Plats of towns and neighborhoods, Contracts, Official Oaths, Physician Certificates, military discharges (DD-214’s) and others.